centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-aws-fsx.md

 <!--Services-->

-No service discovery rule is available on this pack
+No service discovery rule is available in this pack

 <!--END_DOCUSAURUS_CODE_TABS-->